--or- Book a scheduled callback to discuss your matter now ✅
+- OR - Book a scheduled callback now

 Despite popular claims, leaving your relative $1 in your will does not stop them from challenging it – not in Australia, anyway!
 Australian law recognises that whilst you are free to write anything you want in your will, there exist certain moral and social obligations which extend beyond your own lifetime.

 Family provision claims are the most common form of will challenge and come about when an “eligible person” believes that he or she has been left inadequate provision for their maintenance, education and advancement in life.
 If a family provision claimant can convince the Supreme Court that their inheritance is inadequate, the Court may use its powers to override the terms of the will, or the rules of intestacy.

 Whilst around 800 Family Provision claims are filed in the Supreme Court of New South Wales each year, only a handful see their way to a final hearing.
 Most claims settle during mandatory mediations, saving time, stress and expense for all involved.
 Additionally, executors may also settle claims prior to the mediation, by negotiating a settlement with the claimant, and with consent of the residuary beneficiaries of the estate.

 If a negotiated agreement is not reached, and the will-dispute case proceeds to a final hearing at the Supreme Court, the main factor which judges consider when assessing family provision claims is the financial need of the claimant.
 However, there are many other factors which are taken into account, such as:

 National Probate and Estates Group has helped many claimants and defendants in family provision proceedings, and always prioritises a quick, just and cheap approach to settling estate disputes.

 If you are considering making a family provision claim against a deceased person’s estate, our Wills and Estates lawyers are available to advise you on your prospects, the process and the costs involved.
 Contact us here for an obligation-free discussion regarding your matter.